Victoriano Huerta: Military career

 Upon graduating from the military academy in 1877, Huerta was commissioned into the Corps of Engineers.
 After entering the army as a lieutenant in the engineers in 1877, he was put in charge of improving the Loreto and Guadalupe forts in Puebla and the castle of Perote in Veracruz.
 In January 1879 he was promoted to captain and assigned to the staff of the 4th Division in Guadalajara, in charge of engineering.
-The commander of the 4th Division was Gen. Manuel González, a close associate of President Porfirio Díaz and former president of Mexico (1880–84).
+The commander of the 4th Division was General Manuel González, a close associate of President Porfirio Díaz and former president of Mexico (1880–84).
 In the interim, Huerta's career prospered thanks to the patronage of González.
 In Mexico City, he married Emilia Águila Moya, whom he met in Veracruz, on 21 November 1880.
 The marriage produced 11 children.
 The names of his children surviving him in 1916 were Jorge, María Elisa, Victor, Luz, Elena, Dagoberto, Eva and Celia.
 Huerta participated in the "pacification campaigns" in Tepic and Sinaloa, where he distinguished himself in combat.
 He was known for ensuring that his men always got paid, often resorting to finding the money in ruthless ways.
 Following a complaint from the Catholic Church that Huerta had plundered a church to sell off its gold and silver to pay his men, Huerta justified his actions on the grounds that "Mexico can do without her priests, but cannot do without her soldiers".
 On another occasion, following a complaint from a bank that he emptied out one of its branches at gunpoint to get money to pay his men, Huerta pointed out he left a receipt and would pay back the bank what he had stolen when he received the necessary funds from Mexico City.
 Huerta then spent nine years of his military career undertaking topographic studies in the states of Puebla and Veracruz.
 He traveled extensively to all parts of Mexico in this position.
 French cultural influence was very strong in 19th-century Mexico, and Huerta's hero was Napoleon.
-He supported Gen. Díaz as the closest approximation to his Napoleonic ideal, believing that Mexico needed a "strongman" to prosper.
+He supported General Díaz as the closest approximation to his Napoleonic ideal, believing that Mexico needed a "strongman" to prosper.